sunjon/Shade.nvim/README.md

-**This is a fork with all the existing PRs merged.
+**This is a fork with all the existing PRs merged and a number of additional fixes.
 I will try to further improve the plugin in the future.**

 # shade.nvim